Betar: World War II and the Holocaust

+Armed struggle in Mandatory Palestine

 In 1938, David Raziel became the head of both Betar and the Irgun Zvai Leumi ("National Military Organisation", known as "Etzel").
 The Irgun's anthem was the third and final verse of the Betar song.
 Raziel died shortly into World War II, while taking part in a failed British sabotage mission against German interests in the Habbaniyeh area of Iraq's Anbar Province.

 The tactics of the Irgun-Betar coalition were at odds with the mainstream Zionist establishment's policy of restraint in response to Arab attacks.
 For most of the 1930s and '40s, the two organizations typically bombed collections of Arab civilians in response to any attack of any kind on any Palestinian Jews.
 The Irgun worked closely with Betar in Palestine and worldwide, particularly with respect to illegal immigration into Palestine, but they remained organizationally and structurally separate.
 As British policy and Jewish needs/demands grew more opposed, Betar and the Irgun stepped up their military campaign against the British, based primarily on guerrilla tactics of sabotage and assassination.